Home » Weather Instruments: What Each One Measures and How They Work

 Measures: Precipitation Units: inches / mm Types: Tipping bucket, graduated cylinder, weighing gauge

 A rain gauge measures the amount of liquid precipitation that falls over a set period.
-The most common consumer type is the tipping bucket gauge: rain falls into a small funnel and fills a see-saw bucket that tips when it holds a set amount (typically 0.01 inches).
-Each tip registers one count, and the total tips are converted to a rainfall measurement.
+The most common consumer type is the tipping bucket gauge: rain fills a small funnel and flows into a see-saw bucket that tips when it holds a set amount (typically 0.01 inches).
+Each tip registers one count, and the total converts to a rainfall measurement.

 Placement is critical.
-The gauge needs clear, open sky above it with no obstructions within a 45-degree angle from the top.
+The gauge needs clear sky above it with no obstructions within a 45-degree angle from the top.
 Trees, roof overhangs, and buildings all deflect rain and cause under-reporting.
-The Aerocone collector used in Davis Instruments stations reduces turbulence at the gauge opening for better accuracy in high-wind rain events.
+The history of the rain gauge reaches back to 1441 in Korea, where standardised gauges were used to assess agricultural tax levels based on rainfall.

-For home use: See our best rain gauges guide for standalone options and a full comparison of tipping bucket designs.
+For home use: See our best rain gauges guide and our dedicated rain measurement page for a full breakdown of methods and accuracy.

 Pyranometer: Measures Solar Radiation